keithyyy/ResponsivePortfolio/README.md

 In this project, I am assigned to use the resources and capabilities of Bootstrap to build a portfolio that's responsive to certain device screens.

 From the latest available version Bootstrap, my portfolio is supposed to respond to dimensions of 992px, 768px and 400px.
+The goal is to used as little external CSS as possible, and have Bootstrap do most of the work.

-This portfolio has 3 working pages: About, Portfolio and Contact (which are all accessible using a **Navbar**)
+This portfolio has 3 working pages: About, Portfolio and Contact (which are all accessible using a **Navbar**).
+The 3 working pages work off of the same 'style.css' file.
+    The CSS file has only the background image, footer, font & button styles + the media queries.

 The main content of each page sits within a bootstrap 'Card' component.